Wixeria/RemoteCtrl/README.md

 Minimal, personal, and dead simple — just like the feeling I was chasing when I made it.

 Use it, fork it, build on it.
-This one’s for anyone who ever felt like they had nothing but time, pain, and an idea.
+This one’s for anyone who ever felt like they had nothing but time and an idea.

 # Features
 - Remote system control via Discord     messages or web UI